Vincibean/i9100/Instructions.md

 The last thing to do is to swipe to confirm flash again to flash the selected files.
 After all files have been flashed, the message `done` appears again.
 Here you should definitely select the `Wipe cache/dalvik`.
 Only then you should `Reboot System`.

-Lineage OS 14.1 should now start.
+LineageOS 14.1 should now start.
 The start-up process takes a little time the first time.

 ![](./img/Los45.jpg)
 ![](./img/Los46.jpg)